Proceedings of International Conference on Da’wa and Communication

 Make sure that the work can be repeated according to the details provided.
 It contains technical information about the study presented clearly.
 Therefore, readers can conduct research based on the techniques presented.
 Materials and equipment specifications are necessary.
 Approaches or procedures of study together with data analysis methods must be presented.

 This section describes and discusses the results of the study/research according to the method used.
 This discussion involves theories of study and theoretical reviews that have been presented in the previous section.

-Well-prepared tables and or figures must be of the significant feature of this section because they convey the major observations to readers.
+Well-prepared tables and or figures must be a significant feature of this section because they convey the major observations to readers.
 Any information provided in tables and figures should no longer be repeated in the text, but the text should focus on the importance of the principal findings of the study.
 In general, journal papers will contain three-seven figures and tables.
 The same data cannot be presented in the form of tables and figures.
 The results of the study are discussed to address the problem formulated, objectives, and research hypotheses.
-It is highly suggested that discussion be focused on the why and how the research findings can happen and to extend to which the research findings can be applied to other relevant problems.
+It is highly suggested that the discussion be focused on the why and how the research findings can happen and to the extent to which the research findings can be applied to other relevant problems.

 If the results of the study are presented in the form of tables or pictures, only a short sentence is needed to support the table or image presented.
 Tables and images are included in the body of the text.
 The table and image titles are numbered and written in Calibri font 10pt, one space.
 For images, you should use a 300-pixel size for optimal sharpness and image quality.

 For an explanation of the table/picture, you should use the statement phrase “Table 1”, “Table 2”, or “Figure 1”, “Figure 2”.
 Please don't use the phrase “like the table below”.
 Examples of presentation of tables and images.